hubbardbrook/HBR_InformationManagement/README.md

     * Increment the packageId revision number.
     * Use re-upload datatable if revision includes new or modified data.
 This all goes well if the table is identical.
     If there are new columns, upload as a new table and clone metadata from the original, then define any new columns.
+    If the dataset was prepared in EMLAL, clear min/max bounds.